Sagnik-Ghosh/File_compressor/README.md

 - In order to execute the program for compression the user has to type:\
   c fileName compressedFileName bitlengthOfCompressedFile\
-  A file with name compressed_file_name will be created.
+  A file with name compressedFileName will be created.
 - In order to execute the program to decompress a file the user has to type:\
   d compressedFileName fileName\
-  A file with name file_name will be created.
+  A file with name fileName will be created.